 Gretchen Bakke holds a PhD from the University of Chicago in Cultural Anthropology.
 Her work focuses on the chaos and creativity that emerge during social, cultural, and technological transitions.
-After a decade of researching and writing about the energy transition in the United States, her current work focuses on decarbonization – as it is imagined and built towards, but also as it fails.
-Bakke is a former fellow in Wesleyan University’s Science in Society Program, a former Fulbright fellow, and is currently a guest professor at Integrative Research Institute on Transformations of Human-Environment (IRI THESys) at Humboldt University.
+After a decade of researching and writing about the energy transition in the United States, she is currently conducting research for a cultural history of the end of fossil fuels.
+Bakke is a former fellow in Wesleyan University’s Science in Society Program, a former Fulbright fellow, and is currently visiting Research at Humboldt University, Berlin and a Senior Fellow at the Institute for Advanced Sustainability Studies in Potsdam.
 Edited volumes (together with Marina Peterson) include Between Matter and Method: Encounters in Anthropology and Art (2017) and Anthropology and the Arts: A Reader (2017).
-Her book The Grid was selected by Bill Gates as one of his top five reads of 2016.
+Her ebullient ethnography The Likeness: Semblance and Self in Slovene Society was published on University of California Press in 2020.
+Her first monograph The Grid was selected by Bill Gates as one of his top five reads of 2016.
 Born in Portland, Oregon, Bakke lives in Berlin.

 Presentations, Talks, & Teaching Activities

 Illinois Institute of Technology (IIT)/Institute of Design (ID), Lucas J. Daniel Lecture in Sustainable Systems

 Graduate School Faculty of Arts and Social Sciences, University of Zürich

 Institute of European Ethnology, Humboldt University, Berlin

 Podcast: How do We Fix It?

 NPR All Things Considered